scmwang/scmwang.github.io/project.md

         <b>Behavior and planning of robotic kitchen assistants </b><br>
          Miso Robotics<br>
          <div align="justify">
            <font size="3" >Contributed to all aspects of behavior and planning system for robotic kitchen assistants, including feature development, maintenance, deployment, processes, and tools.
-Main project includes but not limit to, boosted overall planning system performance; performed refactoring on the entire behavior system to improve scalability for different configurations and customer needs, led design and development of a new fallback planner.<br>
+Main projects include but not limit to, boosting overall planning system performance; performing refactoring on the entire behavior system to improve scalability for different configurations and customer needs, leading design and development of a new fallback planner.<br>
            Links: <a href="https://www.youtube.com/watch?v=T4-qsklXphs">Video</a>
          </font>
          </div>